Follow This Plan and You’ll Never Miss a Proposal Deadline

 June 20, 2020

 One aspect of grant writing that frequently trips people up is that most grant opportunities have fixed or “hard” deadlines.
-To be considered for a grant, you need to submit your proposal by a specific date and time, no exceptions.
+To be considered for a grant, you must submit your proposal by a specific date and time, with no exceptions.
 Adding to the pressure, the time between when the funding opportunity announcement (FOA) comes out and when the application is due can often be very short.
 Because of the time pressure, unless you have a plan for how you’ll meet the deadline, you run the risk of either submitting the proposal at the last minute or missing the deadline entirely.

 While we can’t guarantee that your proposal will result in an award, we are confident that if you follow the process outlined below, you will submit your proposals on time.
 Following a system like the one described below will also help you to prepare stronger proposals, with time reserved to prepare multiple drafts and solicit feedback.